buzzqw/TUS/OBSS/OBSSv2-eng.md

 Using a **Shield without adequate proficiency** worsens the Attack Roll by 1, and the shield confers a maximum Defense bonus of 1.

->> To specialize or not in a weapon: The advantages of specializing in a Weapon List are concrete and tangible but they come with the limitation of not knowing how to use other weapons well.
+>> **To specialize or not in a weapon**: The advantages of specializing in a Weapon List are concrete and tangible but they come with the limitation of not knowing how to use other weapons well.

 Consider the type of adventure, whether you will always have access to or can easily obtain your *preferred* weapons.